PHSI-supplements/labs/lab-templates/README.md

 # CSCE 231 Lab Assignments

-We will place the assignments and starter code for most of the labs in this directory.
+We will place the assignments and starter code for most of the coding assignments in this repository.

+## Student

+- Name:
+- Lab Section:

 ## Table of Contents